If you have bad credit, you know how hard it is to get approved for a loan.

 RATE SEARCH: Check Current Mortgage and Refinance Rates

 You can get a bad credit personal loan to get extra cash for just about anything you need it for.
 Personal loans are unsecured loans that range from $1,000-$35,000 and usually have a repayment term of 12-24 months.
 These are also known as installment loans because they have a set monthly payment for a set number of months.

-However, if you have a bad credit score your options for a personal loan get smaller.
-Most bad credit personal loans will let you borrow from $250-$5,000 and will have fairly high interest rates between 18%-29%.
+However, if you have poor credit, your options for personal loans are limited.
+Most personal loans for people with poor credit will let you borrow from $250-$5,000 and have fairly high-interest rates between 18%-29%.

 Good Reasons to Get a Personal Loan